We're on Your Team

 - Select a time that works for your schedule.

-- Select the appointment medium (Google Meet or Phone) and fill out the required fields.
+- Select the appointment medium (Virtual or In-Person) and fill out the required fields.

 Upon conclusion of a career coaching discussion, you will feel you have made progress in addressing your current career questions and be able to:

-- Articulate 1-3 next steps in your career discernment and planning.
+- Identify 1-3 next steps in their career discernment and planning.

 In addition, depending on the content of your career coaching discussion, you may be able to:

-- Describe at least one tool or strategy you can use to explore career fields.
+- Describe 1-3 resources or strategies you can use to explore career fields.

-- Identify at least one skill you hope to incorporate into your career paths that aligns with the skills employers are seeking in recent college graduates.
+- Identify 1-3 skills you hope to incorporate into your career paths that align with the skills employers are seeking in recent college graduates.

-- Connect the skills, interests and values you are gaining at Boston College to specific opportunities of interest.
+- Connect the skills, interests, and values you are gaining at Boston College to specific career opportunities of interest.

-- Articulate your experiences, skills, interests, and values in application materials such as resumes, cover letters, LinkedIn profiles, and personal statements.
+- Create application materials such as resumes, cover letters, LinkedIn profiles, and personal statements that articulate your experiences, skills, interests, and values.

-- Verbally explain how your experiences, skills, interests, and values relate to opportunities.
+- Verbally articulate how your experiences, skills, interests, and values relate to opportunities through networking conversations and/or interviews.

 - Articulate at least one tip or strategy for communicating effectively with alumni and professionals.